nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Sample dongle (nrf52833dk_nrf52833)
       * The configuration uses the nRF52833 Development Kit.
-      * The application is configured to act as both mouse and keyboard.
+      * The application is configured to act as a dongle that forwards data from both mouse and keyboard.
       * Bluetooth uses Nordic's SoftDevice link layer and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.

+Sample dongle (nrf52833dk_nrf52820)
+      * The configuration uses the nRF52820 emulation on the nRF52833 Development Kit.
+      * The application is configured to act as a dongle that forwards data from both mouse and keyboard.
+      * Bluetooth uses Zephyr's software link layer and is configured to act as a central.
+        Input data comes from Bluetooth and is retransmitted to USB.
+      * |preconfigured_build_types|

 nRF52832 Desktop Keyboard (nrf52kbd_nrf52832)
       * The reference design used is defined in :file:`nrf/boards/arm/nrf52kbd_nrf52832` for the project-specific hardware.